“When the mental health of the mother is compromised, it affects the entire family.”

 “Baby proof” your primary relationship.

-- Talk about how roles and responsibilities will change with the new baby/birth of a child, what this will look like, how the parents will divide their time and balance parenting tasks with nurturing the relationship.
+- Talk about how roles and responsibilities will change with the new baby, what this will look like, how the parents will divide their time and balance parenting tasks with nurturing the relationship.
 (We’ll dig into this more in our next email so don’t miss it!)

 Know that ALL mood disorders are temporary and treatable.